LTIvan/LTIvan/README.md

 - 🌱 I’m currently learning work on Delphi 7
 - 💞️ I’m looking to collaborate on anyone who wants to cooperate with me)
 - 📫 How to reach me: yes, easily, for example, via e-mail: rkvnluz@yandex.ru
 - 😄 Pronouns: and I do not know what to write here.
-No, seriously, what do you need here?
+No, seriously, what do  need here?
 - ⚡ Fun fact: my friend and I are making a website, and we don't buy a place on the host server, but we made a server out of his computer.
 As a result, the site will work 12 hours a day.

 <!---